matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ### Room emotes
 Room emotes are per-room emotes that every user of a specific room can use inside of that room.
-They are set with a state event of type `im.ponies-room_emotes` and a blank state key.
+They are set with a state event of type `im.ponies.room_emotes` and a blank state key.
 The contents are the same as for the user emotes.

 ## Sending